Art During the Holocaust

-Little is known about this artist, who was born to a Jewish family in Czechoslovakia on December 17, 1918 and on April 3, 1942 deported to Auschwitz, where she became Prisoner No. 4739.
-She was assigned to a “plant unit” (Pflanzenzucht) headed by Obersturmführer Joachim Cesar, an agronomist who had been appointed to set up an experimental scientific unit to do research on a type of dandelion which provided a white latex used in the production of synthetic rubber.
+Little is known about this artist, who was born to a Jewish family in Czechoslovakia on December 17, 1918, and on April 3, 1942, was deported to Auschwitz, where she became Prisoner No. 4739.
+She was assigned to a “plant unit” (Pflanzenzucht) headed by Obersturmführer Joachim Cesar, an agronomist who had been appointed to set up an experimental scientific unit to do research on a type of dandelion that provided a white latex used in the production of synthetic rubber.
 Her job was to draw the fauna.
 Alongside this official activity, Gabanyi also contributed her talents to the underground activity in the camp.
-She had access to art materials, which she used to create scenery for a play which was performed clandestinely by the prisoners on New Year’s Eve, 1942.
+She had access to art materials, which she used to create scenery for a play performed clandestinely by the prisoners on New Year’s Eve 1942.
 She also produced a Calendar of Memories, consisting of twenty-two small paintings (10 x 18cm.) done in ink and watercolors.
 The paintings are extremely theatrical and fantastic, yet some of the scenes and figures were clearly inspired by daily life in the camp.
 The Calendar of Memories is kept in the Auschwitz-Birkenau State Museum.

 Lévy’s works are kept in the archives of the Centre de Documentation Juive Contemporaine, Paris.